castrfy/private_git/readme.md

 # private_git
-A Homemade, Fully Private and Open Source Version for GitHub
+A Homemade, Fully Private and Open Source Version of GitHub

 # Requirements